vzh-2/tipsycontacts/README.md

 # TipsyContacts

 ## Elite Networking.
 Zero Amnesia.
+Great Connections happen at happy hour; remembering them the next morning is another story.
+Stop stuffing business cards into your pockets or fumbling with screenshots after a few drinks

-TipsyContacts is an AI-powered tool designed to streamline your post-networking follow-ups.
-Stop manually inputting contact details from business cards or LinkedIn screenshots.
-Simply snap a photo or record a quick voice memo, and let our AI extract and organize the information directly into your Google Sheet, ensuring you never forget a valuable connection.
+**Just snap a photo of their card or LinkedIn profile, record a quick voice memo about why they're awesome *(slurring is okay!)*, and let our AI magically extract the details and sync them directly to your Google Sheet**.
+Knock out your follow-ups on the ride home - even if you're three drinks deep

 ## Features